On the Use of Auxiliary Variables in Multilevel Regression and Poststratification: Simulation studies

-In Tables~\ref{cor} and \ref{incor} we present the estimates for bias, standard error (SE), root mean squared error (RMSE) and coverage rates of the 95\% confidence intervals under the two simulation scenarios for the eight methods (DR: doubly robust estimator, IPW: inverse propensity weighting estimator, GREG: generalized regression estimator, MRP-INT: an integrated MRP by adding estimated inclusion probabilities as predictors in the outcome models and predicting all population cells with known population cell sizes, MRP-P: MRP that uses all population cells for poststratification with known population cell sizes, MRP-R: MRP that uses available cells in the reference probability sample for poststratification with unknown population cell sizes, and MRP-S: traditional MRP that uses collected cells in the nonprobability sample for poststratification with known population cell sizes).
+In Tables~\ref{cor} and \ref{incor} we present the estimates for bias, standard error (SE), root mean squared error (RMSE) and coverage rates of the 95\% confidence intervals under the two simulation scenarios for the seven methods (DR: doubly robust estimator, IPW: inverse propensity weighting estimator, GREG: generalized regression estimator, MRP-INT: an integrated MRP by adding estimated inclusion probabilities as predictors in the outcome models and predicting all population cells with known population cell sizes, MRP-P: MRP that uses all population cells for poststratification with known population cell sizes, and MRP-R: MRP that uses available cells in the reference probability sample for poststratification with unknown population cell sizes).